About the Program

 How can I apply to VOLTA?

+You must first wait for open enrollment to begin.
+VOLTA holds three sessions per year, meaning three separate enrollment sessions.
 Application acceptance dates are posted on the calendar and will not be accepted prior to the posted application date.
 VOLTA applications (with instructions) are posted on the Resource page.

 Start your future as in the Outside Construction Industry